az-digital/az_quickstart/ACCESSIBILITY-REVIEW-PLAN.md

 1. All Phase 1 and Phase 2 issues are fixed and verified on rendered pages.
 2. No serious or critical accessibility issues remain on the representative page matrix.
 3. Core flows are usable with keyboard only: global navigation, site search, select menu navigation, alphabetical listing, gallery carousel, date picker, table interaction, and authentication-related forms.
-4. Manual checks pass with NVDA and VoiceOver on the defined matrix.
+4. Manual checks pass with NVDA, JAWS, and VoiceOver on the defined matrix.
 5. Accessibility checks run in CI and block regressions.
 6. Editorial guidance exists for alt text, decorative images, captions, transcripts, and background-image usage.